rAlphabet/Minesweeper/README.md

 ## **How to use**

-You can just download and run the installer: "Minesweeper_by_Alphaber.exe")
+You can just download and run the installer: "Minesweeper_by_Alphabet.exe")

 ### **How to run**